 Depending on the optimization goal (linked to your funnel objective), you will gain valuable insights about your target audience for future campaigns.

 Users on Facebook respond differently to static, short form and long form animations.
 Certain creatives do well for prospecting, others may perform better for remarketing.
-This split test will help you determine which creatives maximize your audience response in the education stage of the funnel (also known as Consideration).
+Facebook Split Testing these will help you determine which creatives maximize your audience response in the education stage of the funnel (also known as Consideration).

-You may want to know how well your animations perform for various funnel objectives.
-In the top funnel, you may expect the short form animation deliver better results since the audience is unfamiliar with your brand and long-form messaging will likely be skipped.
+Facebook Split Testing can help you know how well your animations perform for various sales funnel objectives.
+In the top funnel, you may expect the short form animation to deliver better results since the audience is unfamiliar with your brand and long-form messaging will likely be skipped.

 But if you are testing your short vs. long form animations on a consideration funnel stage where your audience is already familiar with your brand (you might have included Web visitors in the targeting), then your long-form animation hypothetically shall do better because a more in-depth explanation to a warmer audience is likely to engage with this form of content.

-Split test these two creatives for various audience types to determine which one works better for which objective and funnel stage.
+Facebook Split Testing these two creatives for various audience types to determine which one works better for which objective and funnel stage.

 Choose the following settings in your placement variable.
 Your audience and creative settings will be the same, so pick the ones that are most relevant for your optimization goal (Add to Cart, Purchase, Content View, etc.)

-Facebook allows split tests to run between 3-14 days.
+Facebook Split Testing allows split tests to run between 3-14 days.
 We recommend running every test for at least 5-7 days depending on the variable being tested and the budget you have.

 It is important to understand that for certain optimization goals, it may take longer for the platform to determine a winning set because more impressions (and thus budget) will be needed to produce statistically significant results.

-If your primary goal is a deep-funnel conversion such as a long lead form submit event or a product sale, we recommend you focus your early stage split tests on more shallow conversion events.
+If your primary goal is a deep-funnel conversion such as a long lead form submit event or a product sale, we recommend you focus your early Facebook Split Testing on more shallow conversion events.

 For example, for your long-form lead acquisition objective, you may launch your first split test that focuses on Landing Page views instead of leads.
 By choosing this as your campaign optimization event, you will be able to get more data and learnings from your split test that may be focusing on placements or the type of creative.